-You and your partner - if you have one - may be able to get Child Tax Credit for your children if:
+You could get Child Tax Credit for your children if

-- you pay National Insurance contributions as a worker here
+- you pay National Insurance contributions as a worker there

 - your child lives in an EEA country (e.g. Ireland) or in Switzerland and is living with your partner or someone else and they depend on you to support them

 Advice NI Helpline

 For assitance please contact the Advice NI Tax & Benefits Helpline - 0800 9882377 or 0044 28 9064 5919 - Monday - Friday 9am - 1pm.
 Alternatively you can email your enquiry to firstname.lastname@example.org